danionescu0/home-automation/weather-predict/README.md

 Database:

-- Install mongoDb, version > 3.0
+- Install MongoDb, version > 3.0

 # Configuration
 MongoDb, serial, and default file model locations are in config.py

 You can change

-- mongoDb host and port
+- MongoDb host and port
 - serial port and baud rate
 - keras model
 - sklearn model